 And programming drum patterns is much faster on a drum machine than on a DAW, if you have enough experience.
 Ultimately, though, it comes down to a matter of taste and budget, because a drum machine, like anything else, costs money.

-Drum machines are also very interesting for live performances and are very popular among DJs to have more control over the beat during live performances.
-For solo musicians, it is a wonderful and reliable alternative to laptop + DAW, especially if the laptop is not very powerful and there is a risk of crashing live.
+Drum machines are also very interesting for live performances and very popular with DJs to have more control over the beat during live performances.
+For solo musicians, it's a wonderful and reliable alternative to laptop + DAW, especially if the laptop isn't very powerful and there's a risk of it crashing live.

 Roland TR-8S: Best drum machine for lovers of Roland classics

 The TR-8S is one of Roland's flagship sample-based models.
 It is equipped with the original TR-808 and TR-909 samples, recorded in very high quality and sounding exactly like the originals - as you would expect from Roland.
 It is the best modern replacement for the classic 808 and 909 machines of the 70s and 80s.